edwinsteele/setup-scripts/README.md

 2. cd ~/Code/setup-scripts/packer
 3. `packer build -var-file=<path-to-varfile> openbsd.json`
 4. The ovf and vmdk files will be found in the `output_directory` specified in the openbsd.json file.
 Take note of the path to the ovf file that's been created, as it is necessary below.
-5. Check the available VMs in VirtualBox with `VBoxManage list vms` to see whether there's an old version of this VM that should be deleted or migrated
-6. Do a dry run of the import to confirm that it will be done correctly: `VBoxManage import <path-to-ovf-file> --dry-run`
-7. Do the import for real (as above, without `--dry-run`)
-8. Confirm the new vm is visible with `VBoxManage list vms` and make note of the VM name or the UUID for a subsequent step.
-9. After import, it's necessary to specify which interface is being bridged into the VM.
-To find out which interfaces are available use: `VBoxManage list bridgedifs`.
-Make note of the Name field - you will need the whole field (it will generally be something like *en0: Wi-Fi (AirPort)*)
-10. Specify which interface is being bridged: `VBoxManage modifyvm <vmname-or-uuid> --bridgeadapter1 <interfacename>` noting that you may need to single-quote the interface name if it has special characters or spaces.
-11. Start the VM: `VBoxManage startvm <vmname-or-uuid>` (use `--type headless`) if you want to avoid a GUI on the host.
+5. `cd` into a directory under vagrant, that defines the type of machine that you want, and look at the `config.vm.box`.
+Vagrant won't pull in the machine that you've just built if it's already been important.
+If `vagrant box list` shows a box with the same name as the `config.box.vm` directive in the `Vagrantfile` then run `vagrant box delete <name-of-box>`
+6. run `vagrant up`
-12. If you haven't done a DHCP mapping, find the new IP address on the DHCP server (look for recent *DHCPACK* log line in `/var/log/daemon` if it's OpenBSD)
+7. If you haven't done a DHCP mapping, find the new IP address on the DHCP server (look for recent *DHCPACK* log line in `/var/log/daemon` if it's OpenBSD)
-13. Login using the private key associated with the `ssh_private_key_file` that was used in the packer setup phase
+13. Login as root, using the private key associated with the `ssh_private_key_file` that was used in the packer setup phase

 # OS Setup a cloud host from scratch